 Small businesses have until February 28 to send corresponding copies to the IRS.
 Employers may also be required to submit Form 1096, Annual Summary and Transmittal of U.S. Information Returns, and Form 8027, Employer's Annual Information Return of Tip Income and Allocated Tips.
 For electronic filings, the deadline for these filings is extended until March 31.

 Tax tip: If you received a PPP loan in 2020 and it has been forgiven (or you can reasonably expect it will be forgiven) the expenses you paid with the proceeds of the loan, such as employee wages and rent, are not deductible expenses on your tax return.
 If your loan is not forgiven, the expenses you paid with its proceeds are deductible.

 Employment Taxes and Payroll Withholdings

 Based on tax liability as reported on Form 941, Employer's Quarterly Federal Tax Return, small businesses must deposit employment taxes monthly or semi-weekly.
-Items subject to this requirement include federal income tax, federal unemployment (FUTA) tax and Social Security/Medicare (FICA) withholdings.
-Additionally, employers must report their payroll withholdings quarterly or annually using IRS Form 941, 943, 944 or 945.
-Key deadlines for Form 941 are April 30, July 31, October 30 and January 29, 2021.
-All other forms in the 940 series are due on the last day of the first month after the end of the calendar year:
+Items subject to this requirement include federal income tax, federal unemployment (FUTA) tax, and Social Security/Medicare (FICA) withholdings.
+Additionally, employers must report their payroll withholdings quarterly or annually using IRS Form 941, 943, 944, or 945.
+Key deadlines for Form 941 are April 30, July 30, October 29, 2021, and January 31, 2022.
+All other forms in the 940 series are due on the last day of the first month after the end of the calendar year (January 29, 2021):

-- Form 940, Employer's Annual Federal Unemployment (FUTA) Tax Return
+- Form 940, Employer’s Annual Federal Unemployment (FUTA) Return

 - Form 943, Employer’s Annual Federal Tax Return for Agricultural Employees